I. Society and Governance

 This exhibition features a subset of the nearly 5,000 glass negatives and lantern slides in the Museum of Anthropology’s Worcester Collection.
 Thanks to Carla Sinopoli, professor and director of the Museum of Anthropology, Julia Falkovitch-Khain, web designer, and the Museum of Anthropology, owner of the Worcester collection.
 The exhibit was developed with funds from the Center for Southeast Asian Studies.
-View the exhibit.

 In the early 20th century, U-M Professor Harley Harris Bartlett (1886-1960) traveled to Sumatra, Indonesia to conduct botanical research and collect specimens for the U-M Herbarium and Smithsonian Institution.
 155 of the approximate 2,000 Batak manuscripts are in the University of Michigan Museum of Anthropology collections and are described in an online exhibit.
 More information about the Bartlett Collection can be found on the UMMA Exhibit Site.

 The primary goal of this project is to provide materials, training, and resources to Ann Arbor teachers.
 Visit our Gamelas page for details.